Are you -- or is your league -- considering a switch to PPR scoring this season? If so, here's a quick primer on what you need to know.

 PPR (point per reception) scoring is as self-explanatory as it sounds: We take ESPN's yardage-and-touchdown-angled fantasy football scoring and add an award of one point per player reception.
 This helps elevate running back, wide receiver and tight end scoring within a closer range to that of quarterbacks, who routinely dominate non-PPR scoring systems.

 That's not a linear correction, however, because certain positions and certain individual players tend to accrue a greater number of receptions than others.
-It's important to identify where those pockets of value lie in a PPR league compared to non-PPR leagues.
+It's important to identify where those pockets of value lie in a PPR league compared with non-PPR leagues.

 Ho-hum, the quarterbacks

 Such little shift in scoring among quarterbacks means minimal -- and practically zero -- change in terms of a quarterback's value relative to replacement value at this position.
 You might have heard this referred to as VBD, or the "value based drafting" method of player valuation.
-A 300-point quarterback in a non-PPR league in which a replacement-caliber quarterback (or the first option off your waiver wire) would provide 190 fantasy points will almost assuredly be a 300-point quarterback in a PPR league with a 190-point replacement option.
+A 300-point quarterback in a non-PPR league in which a replacement-caliber quarterback (or the first option off your waiver wire) would provide 190 fantasy points will almost assuredly be a 300-point quarterback in a PPR league that has a 190-point replacement option.

 What changes, however, is the enhanced value of an upper-tier running back or wide receiver.
 As a result of those positions enjoying more competitive fantasy point totals from top to bottom than they do in non-PPR leagues, it's more important to secure a premium player at either (or both) positions.